CNAG-Biomedical-Informatics/beacon2-cbi-tools/README.md

 - `validate`: validate metadata and serialize it into BFF JSON collections.
 - `load`: load BFF collections into MongoDB.
 - `full`: run conversion plus loading in one step.

+If you are unsure which mode matches your data, start with [What should I run?](https://cnag-biomedical-informatics.github.io/beacon2-cbi-tools/docs/getting-started/what-should-i-run/).

 ## Utilities